ngreatorex/BBC-iPlayer-Hiring/README.md

 Notes
 -----
+ * The solution has been separated into 3 projects.
+The idea is that the BacklogTracker project could be shared between a web project and a GUI or console project such as the ConsoleRunner project I have included.
+The 3rd project is BacklogTracker.Tests, which contain all the unit tests, and would not be included in a production build.
+ * This implementation stores the stories in memory.
+However, a Repository pattern and IRepository interface were used in order to allow an easy change to an alternative implementation that used a relational database.
  * I have added an interface for the Story and Backlog classes to allow mocking and dependency injection.
  * The Backlog class has been designed to be thread-safe, so that concurrent access would be possible from a web server.
  * There is class called KnapsackProblemSolverSprintGenerator that has been excluded from the final solution.
 I was attempting to use the pseudo-code from http://en.wikipedia.org/wiki/Knapsack_problem#0.2F1_Knapsack_Problem to hopefully find a more efficient algorithm for generating the sprints.
 However, this class is slower, does not work correctly in all situations, and fails unit tests, so it has been excluded from the build.